gryphonshafer/pnwquizzing/docs/resources_for_quizzing/virtual_quizzing.md

 - Chat pane open
 - Participants pane open
-- Mute audio *(unless you're the quizmaster)*
+- Mute audio *(unless you're the QM)*
-- Video off *(unless you're the quizmaster)*
+- Video off *(unless you're the QM)*
 - In the participants pane, change your name:
     - Quizzers, change to your team name and full name: "**XYZ2 Firstname Lastname**"
     - Officials, change to your job title and full name: "**QM Firstname Lastname**"
     - For everyone else, change to your full name: "**Firstname Lastname**"
-- Quizzers: In the chat pane, change the "To" from "Everyone" to the room's quizmaster only.
+- Quizzers: In the chat pane, change the "To" from "Everyone" to the room's QM only.

-Everyone should turn off video and mute audio (except the quizmaster) and all quizzer's should setting their chat messages to go to the quizmaster only.
-This will dramatically improve reliability of the jump ordering for quizzers who have slow network connections.
+Everyone should turn off video and mute audio (except the QM) and all quizzer's should setting their chat messages to go to the QM only.
+This will dramatically improve reliability of the trigger ordering for quizzers who have slow network connections.

 ### Quiz Operation

-Prior to each question:
+Prior to each query:

-- All quizzers should type their bib number into the chat window text entry field, but don't click enter.
+- All quizzers should type a character into the chat window text entry field, but don't click enter.
-- Select from the chat dropdown the option to send your text only to the quizmaster.
+- Select from the chat dropdown the option to send your text only to the QM.
-- The quizmaster should type a series of dashes, but not type enter.
+- The QM should type a series of dashes, but not type enter.

-During the question preamble, the quizmaster will press enter upon the final call of "question".
-When a quizzer wants to signal a jump, they press enter (which will result in their bib number displaying to the quizmaster).
-The quizmaster's display ordering is the only official ordering for jump win criteria.
+During the query preamble, the QM will press enter upon saying, "Ready.
+Begin."
+When a quizzer wants to signal a trigger, they press enter.
+The QM's display ordering is the only official ordering for trigger win criteria.

-Quizzers: Only click enter if you are actively attempting to win the jump. *(As in, don't jump a second after the first jump, just to signal that you're participating.)*
+Quizzers: Only click enter if you are actively attempting to win the trigger. *(As in, don't trigger a second after the first trigger, just to signal that you're participating.)*

 ## Rules

 There are some exceptions and special cases rules for virtual quizzing.

 - Quizzes should be started on time regardless of whether all participants are in the Zoom conference; however, quiz delays are acceptable if an entire team is still quizzing in another virtual room.
-- Quizzers can come and go from the Zoom meeting without impact to scoring *(i.e. the 20-point starting bonus)* and without need of a timeout or substitution.
+- Quizzers can come and go from the Zoom meeting without impact to scoring and without need of a timeout.
-- If a quizzer types enter during the question preamble but prior to the quizmaster typing enter of the question-start dash sequence, the jump will be ignored by the quizmaster.
+- If a quizzer types enter during the query preamble but prior to the QM typing enter of the query-start dash sequence, the trigger will be ignored by the QM.
-- Normal jump fouls are in effect.
-- Questions will not be redone and challenges will not be accepted for equipment malfunction or network/software problems.
+- Queries will not be redone for equipment malfunction or network/software problems.
-- An error-out does not require the quizzer to do anything other than stay on mute.
-- A coach may call for substitutions as normal.
-Captains may also call for substitutions as if they were coaches.

-Bonus Questions
-: Bonus questions will be jumping team bonus questions.
-Consequently, coaches are not required to prepare and submit team lineups.

-Acting Captains
-: If a captain is not connected to the Zoom or is unable due to a technical problem to speak in the Zoom, the co-captain is acting captain.
-If both captain and co-captain are such a state, any other quizzer on the team may act as captain.

 Timeouts
-: A quizmaster will use the breakout rooms feature in Zoom to allow for timeouts.
+: A QM will use the breakout rooms feature in Zoom to allow for timeouts.

-Substitutions
-: Substitutions requiring a timeout may happen between questions in the same way as an error-out or quiz-out substitution happens.
-In other words, there is no requirement to call a timeout, though the option to do so still exists.

-Challenging
-: To challenge, the quizzer acting as captain should unmute and say "challenge" every second until recognized by the quizmaster.
-This is purely a signal to the quizmaster of the intent to consider challenging.
-It's not a challenge in and of itself.
-The quizmaster gives the quizzer time to consider the challenge, and the quizzer may then elect to ask "may I challenge" or respond with "withdraw".
-A withdrawn "challenge" signal is not considered a challenge.

-Protests
-: Protests are allowed as normal with the exception of anything related to equipment malfunction or network/software problems.
-A coach may protest following the ruling on a challenge and prior to the next question type being called.

 ### Back-Channel Conversations